noahehall/theBookOfNoah/0current/languages/javascript/react.md

 ### always

+- use curly braces when embedding user input into JSX
+  - the {someVar} is fully escaped to prevent injection attacks
 - decompose components for reusability
 - _displayName_ is only useful in _dev_ for debugging, as they should be obsfucated in prod
 - only use state for data that changes over time that impact rendering/data flow